 - Outreach and advertising - Outreach and advertising platforms enable marketers to target prospects with highly personalized ads while automatically running split and multivariate tests.

-Follow-up and appointments - Providing prospects with a platform to book and reschedule appointments removes some of the burden from already-busy sales teams.
+Follow-up and appointments - Providing prospects with a platform to book and reschedule appointments removes some of the burdens from already-busy sales teams.

 Many platforms, like Upsales, bring different tools together into one solution.
-Opt for an account-based marketing app that gives you access to a range of services geared towards boosting pipeline velocity.
+Opt-in for an account-based marketing solution that gives you access to a range of services geared towards boosting pipeline velocity.

 4. Segment and Target High-Velocity Leads